 The AMF shall include this IE if the UE has requested active time value in the REGISTRATION REQEUST message and the AMF decides to accept the use of MICO mode and the use of the active time.

+NOTE: T3324 value is GPRS timer 3 type in N1 mode and GPRS timer 2 type in A/Gb, Iu and S1 mode.